 - First ever reissue

-- Insert with liner notes by the band members and photos.
+- Booklet with liner notes and photos.

 Unknown until now US private pressing from 1969.
 Underground, psychedelic, electric jazz–rock / improv sound with mellow folk–rock moves and homemade / basement atmosphere.
 Mostly instrumental with some cut–up vocal sounds and effects.
 A mix of self–penned songs and amazing cover versions of classics like "Summertime", "Scarborough Fair" or "A Taste Of Honey" turned into hip, extended jams not so far away from the sound of the pioneering psychedelic ballroom bands from San Francisco.
 Electric & acoustic guitars, bass, drums, flute...Recommended if you like similar private psych–jazz obscurities like Elysian Spring.